-The McCausland Center for Brain Imaging (McCausland Center) is a Center of Economic Excellence within the Health Sciences South Carolina collaborative.
-With its Siemens 3 Tesla, Magnetic Resonance Imaging system McCausland Center is able to reveal how the brain is able to store memory and attend to important information (by suppressing irrelevant information), and deceive others.
-Further, we this tool provides a powerful tool for the diagnosis, prognosis and rehabilitation of brain injury.
-Beyond the center itself, we are closely connected with a network of facilities that allows us to leverage the synergistic strengths of several state-of-the-art tools.
+Health Sciences South Carolina collaborative.
+With its Siemens 3 Tesla Prisma Fit Magnetic Resonance Imaging systems the McCausland Center is able to reveal the healthy brain’s role in language, memory, emotion and deception.
+Our scanner provides a powerful tool for diagnosis, prognosis and rehabilitation following brain injury.
+Beyond the center itself, we are closely connected with a network of facilities that allow us to leverage the synergistic strengths of several state-of-the-art tools.

 Center for the Study of Aphasia Recovery (C-Star)